UK Modern Slavery Act Statement

 Policy, Detection, and Deterrence

 Despite the very low risks of modern slavery and human trafficking practices within its business and supply chain, the Firm has adopted a supplier policy that, among other things, is designed to raise awareness about the evils of such practices and to help detect and deter them.
 In this regard, the policy provides that the Firm will not knowingly do business with a prospective or current supplier that engages in modern slavery or human trafficking practices.
 The policy also reminds lawyers and other personnel to remain vigilant about such practices and to report promptly to Firm management any prospective or current supplier known to engage in or suspected of such practices.
 The policy is included in the Firm Handbook accessible to all Firm lawyers and other personnel.
-In addition, the policy has been incorporated into the policy and compliance training conducted for all new Firm lawyers and personnel.
+The policy has also been incorporated into the policy and compliance training conducted for all new Firm lawyers and personnel.

-The Firm has also instructed its primary buyers of goods and services to promote compliance with the Firm’s supplier policy, including its prohibition on modern slavery and human trafficking practices, in their dealings with prospective and current suppliers.
-The buyers have been instructed to take various actions as appropriate toward this end.
+In addition, the Firm continues to instruct its primary buyers of goods and services to promote compliance with the Firm’s supplier policy, including its prohibition on modern slavery and human trafficking practices, in their dealings with prospective and current suppliers.
+The buyers are instructed to take various actions as appropriate toward this end.
 These may include, for example, due diligence on prospective and current suppliers with regard to modern slavery and human trafficking issues and the termination of negotiations or contracts if concerns are identified.
 They may also include, as a further example, the insertion of legal compliance clauses in supplier contracts and the ongoing monitoring of performance under such clauses.

-On behalf of the Firm, the undersigned Managing Partner of the Firm has approved and issued the foregoing statement as of the 5th day of March 2019 and has instructed that it be posted on the Firm’s website.
+On behalf of the Firm, I have approved and issued the foregoing statement as of the 11th day of February 2020 and have instructed that it be posted on the Firm’s website.